Chattanooga State Community College logo

 Key Highlights

-• Founded in 1965 as Tennessee's first technical college and Southeast Tennessee's first public higher education institution.
+• Established in 1965 as Tennessee's first technical college, pioneering vocational and career education.

-• Home to the Volkswagen Academy, the only such training partnership in over 60 VW plants worldwide, established in 2009.
+• Home to the Volkswagen Academy, the only training partnership of its kind across 60+ VW plants worldwide.

 Timeline